DevOpsBootcamp/website/source/users-groups-permissions.rst

     Home Directory (Usually but not always)
-        Below is a line from the file ``/etc/passwd`` which stores user information (dispite the name, it shouldn't contain passwords).
+        Below is a line from the file ``/etc/passwd`` which stores user information (despite the name, it shouldn't contain passwords).

-    All of this informaion is stored in a file called ``/etc/passwd``.
+    All of this information is stored in a file called ``/etc/passwd``.

 ``/etc/passwd:``